Flag Football Rules - 7v7

-Should team B intercept a pass for a touchdown, they win the game.
-If the interception is not returned for a touchdown, they will begin their series on Team A’s 10-yard line.
+Should the defense intercept a pass for a pick-six, they win the game.
+If the interception is not returned for a touchdown, the attempt will be over and the defensive team will begin their 2pt attempt from the 10yd line.

-If the score is tied at the end of the first overtime, a second overtime period will begin with Team B beginning on offense.During the second overtime, teams may only attempt two or three point conversions after a touchdown.
+If the score is tied at the end of the first overtime, a second overtime period will begin in an identical format

 Each team will receive one (1) 60-second timeout for the entirety of all overtime periods.
 Timeouts do not carry over from the first 40 minutes of play.